hartwigmedical/hmftools/purple/README.md

 ####  Structural Variant VCF

-The output VCF `TUMOR.purple.sv.vcf.gz` will contain all (filtered and unfiltered) entries from the input structural variant VCF and also any entries recovered from the recovery VCF enriched with the following fields:
+The output VCF `TUMOR.purple.sv.vcf.gz` will contain all (filtered and unfiltered) entries from the input structural variant VCF enriched with the following fields:

 Field | Count | Description